The vision of our lab is to explore the quantum behavior of macroscopic objects and to develop novel quantum sensing technologies.

-Research in our lab explores the control over mechanical motion down to the quantum regime.
-We follow different physical approaches to pursue our research: coupling mechanical motion to light in so-called cavity optomechanical devices; using superconducting magnetic levitation as a means to reach ultralow mechanical dissipation and exploring embedded quantum emitters in free-standing two-dimensional materials.
+We address these research questions with nano- and micromechanical systems.
+The key in our research is that we follow different approaches to pursue our exciting research activities: coupling mechanical motion to light in so-called cavity optomechanical devices; using superconducting magnetic levitation as a means to reach ultra-low mechanical dissipation; and exploring embedded quantum emitters in two-dimensional materials.

-Our research is interdisciplinary and brings together methods from quantum optics, quantum information, solid state physics and superconductivity.
-Our group unites the entire research chain under one common roof: from device simulation over device fabrication in Chalmers in-house Nanofabrication laboratory to device characterization.
+Our research is interdisciplinary and brings together methods from quantum optics, quantum information, solid-state physics, superconductivity, and photonics.
+Our group’s expertise spans the entire research methodology: from device simulation over device fabrication in Chalmers in-house Nanofabrication laboratory to device characterization, and, of course, experiments.